MichalMilej/Word-of-Readers/README.txt

 1. Locate file "catalog.html" in folder "Browser/catalog".
 2. Open it with Chrome or any other browser.
-3. Enjoy using my application :)
+3. Enjoy using the World of Readers :)